SeldonIO/seldon-core/examples/models/alibaba_ack_deep_mnist/README.md

 * [English Version Jupyter Notebook](alibaba_cloud_ack_deep_mnist.ipynb)
 * [Chinese Version Jupyter Notebook](alibaba_cloud_ack_deep_mnist_cn.ipynb)

-By the end you will have deployed a model in your Alibaba Cloud Elastic Container Service and should be able to visualise real-time metrics as per the image below:
+By the end you will have deployed a model in your Alibaba Cloud Container Service for Kubernetes cluster and should be able to visualise real-time metrics as per the image below:

 ![](images/graf.jpg)